Finding the Best Places to Retire Since 2006!

 College Educated: 24%

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

-Notes: This is a tightly-knit town, and people who are not LDS members sometimes have difficulty fitting into the community.
+Cons: This is a tightly-knit community, and people who are not LDS members sometimes have difficulty fitting in.

 Recommended as a Retirement Spot?
 Yes, although the distance to an accredited hospital should be weighed.